Author – Saurabh Khanna

 Honeywell found that airports and hotels are the smartest buildings in India with an average Smart Building Score of 49 and 41 respectively.
 Indira Gandhi International Airport in New Delhi was voted the Smartest Building in India, which has consistently improved its commitment by winning this same award for three consecutive years.
 The IGI Airport also captured the awards for being the Smartest Airport Building, as the Greenest, the Safest, and the Most Productive Building in India.

 Similarly, Infosys’ Software Development Building in Pune won the Smartest Single Occupant Private Office award.
 Bangalore has invested the most in smart buildings (57%), potentially owing to newer construction, while Mumbai can do more (36%).
-So to cut the long story short, if smart connected devices are deployed in buildings, they can result in huge reduction of costs, increase in profits and productivity, making buildings smarter.
+So to cut the long story short, if smart connected devices are deployed in buildings, they can result in a huge reduction of costs, and an increase in profits and productivity, making buildings smarter.